Cham Wings Airlines: History

 In 2014, Cham Wings Airlines obtained the approval to operate scheduled flights becoming the second national carrier in Syria.
 It then recommenced its operations to serve destinations like Beirut, Kuwait, Baghdad, and Qamishli.
 In 2016, it was targeted by United States sanctions for providing support to the Syrian government.

-In 2018 the airline advertised transporting Syrian refugees in Germany from Munich to Damascus and back, which can lead to the loss of their asylum status.
+In 2018, the airline advertised transporting Syrian refugees in Germany from Munich to Damascus and back, which can lead to the loss of their asylum status.
+In June 2021, Ukraine blacklisted the airline due to the flights to Crimea.

 Due to ongoing 2021 Belarus–European Union border crisis, Cham Wings Airlines terminated their flights from Damascus to Minsk on short notice in November 2021, stating they cannot distinguish between regular travellers and illegal migrants.
 In December 2021, European Union sanctioned Cham Wings Airlines, accusing it of flying migrants to the Belarusian-Polish border and exacerbating the crisis.
-Switzerland joined the EU sanctions on December 20.
+Switzerland joined the EU sanctions on 20 December.
 EU sanctions imposed as a result of this accusation were lifted on 19 July 2022.

+Cham Wings Airlines resumed service on 7 Jan 2025 following the ousting of Bashar al-Assad. but later ceased operations and was succeeded by Fly Cham.

+The airline was the official jersey sponsor of the Syria national basketball team.

+In 2025, the airline chose to integrate itself in Fly Cham, a Syrian airline that at the time had 4 A320s.

 Ownership

-Cham Wings Airlines is 100% privately owned by Syrian businessman Issam Shammout.
-The airline is part of his family business, Shammout Groups which operate in the automotive, steel and freight sectors.
+Cham Wings Airlines was 100% privately owned by Syrian businessman Issam Shammout.
+The airline was part of his family business Shammout Groups, which operate in the automotive, steel and freight sectors.

-Destinations

-Cham Wings operates the following services (as of 29 November 2021):
+Critics

+Despite the Russian invasion in Ukraine, Cham Wings Airlines continues to operate flights to Russia, maintaining regular services between Damascus and Moscow's Sheremetyevo International Airport.
+Despite international sanctions imposed by the United States in 2016 and the European Union in 2021 and 2024, the airline has sustained its operations, including its Russian routes.
+Cham Wings has been implicated in transporting Syrian mercenaries and engaging in activities that support the Syrian regime, leading to its inclusion in various sanctions lists.
+As of 2024, the airline remains active in the Russian market, continuing its flight services between Syria and Russia.